What Is The Minimalist Pomodoro Technique and Why It Works The Best

 The best way to maximize your results and ensure success is to hold yourself accountable.
 Believe there is no plan “B”.
 Get a friend to help keep you accountable.

 Stay in touch with each other in real time.
-Time break with each other whether in person or virtual.
+Take a time break with each other, whether in person or virtual.
 You can have multiple partners.
 They don’t have to be co-workers or even people you have ever met.

-If you are not able to find someone to mentor you or share the actual experience with you, try to find someone willing to give emotional support.
-A friend or loved one you can discuss your ups, downs, and intentions with for moral support.
+If you are not able to find someone to mentor you or share the experience with you, try to find someone willing to give emotional support.
+A friend or loved one with whom you can discuss your ups, downs, and intentions for moral support.

-Content incremental success in life is the most powerful.
+Contentment and incremental success in life are the most powerful.

 Conclusion

-There is something very powerful about the body working very hard long-term with intervals of rest and work.
+Something is compelling about the body working very hard over the long term with intervals of rest and work.

-I believe my Minimalism Pomodoro Technique 10X has awesome power by resting the mental and physical resources used to complete one task to engage other slightly different mental and physical resources to begin another.
+I believe my Minimalism Pomodoro Technique 10X has incredible power by resting the mental and physical resources used to complete one task, to engage other slightly different psychological and physical resources to begin another.

 Please give my Minimalist Pomodoro Technique a try.
-I am sure you will be presently surprised.
-Also, comment or even thank me below.
+I am sure you will be pleasantly surprised.
+Also, comment or even thank me below